 Or you may be the kind of person who attacks any Alliance, any time, regardless of any accompanying circumstances.
 All of these options are reasonable, as long as you’re not helping them.

 The Grim do not condone player griefing, especially roleplay griefing.
-To some extent, upsetting opposite faction roleplayers may be unavoidable, but most players understand the nature of the server and the risks of engaging in nonviolent roleplay out in the open.
+To some extent, upsetting opposite faction roleplayers may be unavoidable, but most players understand the nature of the Warmode setting and the risks of engaging in nonviolent roleplay out in the open with it toggled on.
 Most OOC/PvP problems have PvP solutions and should not cause major issues provided there is no use of unintended exploits, but it is possible to act violently in a world of violence while continuing to be considerate of other players.
 You don’t need to ignore them.
-Many players choose a PvP server because they enjoy the fight, so don’t be afraid to present anyone with a challenge in the field.
+Many players choose to have Warmode turned on because they enjoy the fight, so don’t be afraid to present anyone with a challenge in the field.
 Just be smart about inconveniencing anyone for extended time periods.

 Cross Faction Interaction